juicedata/juicefs/docs/en/guide/gateway.md

 #### AssumeRole security token service

-The gateway Security Token Service (STS) allows clients to request temporary credentials to access MinIO resources.
+The S3 Gateway Security Token Service (STS) is a service that allows clients to request temporary credentials to access MinIO resources.
 The working principle of temporary credentials is almost the same as default administrator credentials but with some differences:

-- Temporary credentials are short-lived.
-They can be configured to last from minutes to hours.
+- **Temporary credentials are short-lived.** They can be configured to last from minutes to hours.
 After expiration, the gateway no longer recognizes them and does not allow any form of API request access.
-- Temporary credentials do not need to be stored with the application.
-They are dynamically generated and provided to the application when requested.
-When temporary credentials expire, applications can request new credentials.
+- **Temporary credentials do not need to be stored with the application.
+They are dynamically generated and provided to the application when requested.** When temporary credentials expire, applications can request new credentials.

 The `AssumeRole` operation returns a set of temporary security credentials.
 You can use them to access gateway resources. `AssumeRole` requires authorization credentials for an existing gateway user and returns temporary security credentials, including an access key, secret key, and security token.
 Applications can use these temporary security credentials to sign requests for gateway API operations.
 The policies applied to these temporary credentials inherit from gateway user credentials.

 By default, `AssumeRole` creates temporary security credentials with a validity period of one hour.
-However, you can specify the duration of the credentials using the optional parameter `DurationSeconds`, which can range from 900 seconds (15 minutes) to a maximum of 7 days.
+However, you can specify the duration of the credentials using the optional parameter `DurationSeconds`, which can range from 900 (15 minutes) to 604,800 (7 days).

 ##### API request parameters